 By Karlee Marroncelli ’27, staff writer

-Sensory-friendly performances have been on the rise over the past decade, giving those who may not feel fully comfortable attending a live theatrical performance a chance to do so.
-Through changes in lighting, sound and other modifications, the world of theatre is expanded to even more people.
+Sensory-friendly performances have been on the rise over the past decade, providing an opportunity for those who may not feel fully comfortable attending a live theatrical performance to do so.
+Through changes in lighting, sound, and other modifications, the world of theatre is expanded to even more people.

 So far at LVC, there have been two sensory-friendly performances, which were produced by the music theatre department.
 Senior interaction design major, Megan Arnold, is the director of production and stage manager for the department, and has played a key role in putting on these performances.

-Partnering with the Arc of Lancaster Lebanon allows the music theatre department to publicize the sensory-friendly performances to those who could benefit from the events.
+Partnering with the Arc of Lancaster and Lebanon allows the MT department to publicise the sensory-friendly performances to those who could benefit from the events.

 “We always strive to make the audience experience as fun and comfortable as possible, and sensory-friendly shows allow us to extend that to more people than ever,” Arnold said.